ministryofjustice/security-guidance/policies/operations-security-policy.md

 ### Documented operating procedures

-Operating procedures should be documented and made available to all users who need them.
+Operating procedures must be documented and made available to all users who need them.

 ### Change management

-Changes to the organisation, business processes, information processing facilities and systems that affect information security should be controlled.
+Changes to the organisation, business processes, information processing facilities and systems that affect information security must be controlled.

 ### Capacity management

-The use of resources should be monitored, tuned and projections made of future capacity requirements to ensure the required system performance.
+The use of resources must be monitored, tuned and projections made of future capacity requirements to ensure the required system performance.

 ### Separation of development, testing and operational environments

-Development, testing, and operational environments should be separated to reduce the risks of unauthorised access or changes to the operational environment.
+Development, testing, and operational environments must be separated to reduce the risks of unauthorised access or changes to the operational environment.

 ## Protection from malware

 Ensure that information and information processing facilities are protected against malware.

 ### Controls against malware

-Detection, prevention and recovery controls to protect against malware should be implemented, combined with appropriate user awareness.
+Detection, prevention and recovery controls to protect against malware must be implemented, combined with appropriate user awareness.

 Malware Protection
 Spam and Phishing